Join our Board of Directors

 In 2020, a new strategy was developed which aims to realign the CDC's work with the physical needs of the community and the CDC is working to rebuild an infrastructure of people and systems to lead and support these programmatic objectives.

-The board of directors has a high level of trust and confidence in the executive director and meets every two months to get updates on the organization’s activities.
-Board members serve as trusted advisors who offer professional skills and talents to the organization and the executive director.
-New terms begin in January and elections are held in November annually.
+The board of directors has a high level of trust and confidence in the executive director and meets monthly, serving as trusted advisors who offer professional skills and talents to the organization and the executive director.

 Because our work is resident-led, we are intentional in recruiting members that live within our boundaries and those with extensive experience in community development, real estate, urban planning, architectural design, communications, entrepreneurship, or finance.

 To create momentum that has a lasting impact, we hope to build a team of constituents that are capable of committing to their roles for a minimum of three years.
 And, to solidify that commitment to the people we serve, we appreciate board members and their willingness to leverage their networks to raise funds and to contribute personally.

 Typically, board members will commit to meeting for two hours, six times per year, participating in special events, and connecting the organization with much-needed resources.

 The 2023 Ad Hoc Committee is a temporary committee designed to support the relaunching of the CDC's programs, internal infrastructure, and quality of life planning.
 The responsibilities of this group include spending a minimum of seven (7) to ten hours per month performing CDC work both in the office or remotely.

 We invite community leaders to find a role that suits their passions and pairs well with their expertise and their capacity.